Search the Health Library

 Abdominal & Thoracic Aortic Aneurysm Treatment: Open Surgery | Q&A

-Associate Professor of Surgery James Black discusses open surgery for abdominal and thoracic aortic aneurysms, including the procedure and recovery.
+Assistant Professor of Surgery Christopher Abularrage and Associate Professor of Surgery James Black discuss abdominal and thoracic aortic aneurysms.

 What is Transcatheter Aortic Valve Replacement (TAVR)? | Q&A